Liquidations: DeFi on a Knife-edge: Introduction

 \section{Introduction}

-Decentralized Finance (DeFi) refers to a peer-to-peer, permissionless blockchain-based ecosystem that utilizes the integrity of smart contracts for the advancement and disintermediation of traditional financial primitives.
-One of the most prominent DeFi application on the Ethereum blockchain~\cite{wood2014ethereum} are protocols for loanable funds (PLFs)~\cite{gudgeon2020defi}.
-On PLFs, markets for loanable funds are established via smart contracts that facilitate borrowing and lending.
+Decentralized Finance (DeFi) refers to a peer-to-peer, permissionless blockchain-based ecosystem that utilizes the integrity of smart contracts for the advancement and disintermediation of traditional financial primitives \cite{Werner2021}.
+One of the most prominent DeFi applications on the Ethereum blockchain~\cite{wood2014ethereum} are protocols for loanable funds (PLFs)~\cite{Gudgeon2020PLF}.
+On PLFs, markets for loanable funds are established via smart contracts that facilitate borrowing and lending \cite{Xu2022}.
 In the absence of strong identities on Ethereum, creditor protection tends to be ensured through overcollateralization, whereby a borrower must provide collateral worth more than the value of the borrowed amount.
-In the case where the value of the collateral to debt ratio drops below some liquidation threshold, a borrower defaults on his position and the supplied collateral is sold off at a discount to cover the debt in a process referred to as \textit{liquidation}.
+In the case where the value of the collateral-to-borrow ratio drops below some liquidation threshold, a borrower defaults on his position and the supplied collateral is sold off at a discount to cover the debt in a process referred to as \textit{liquidation}.
 However, little is known about the behavior of agents towards liquidation risk on a PLF.
 Furthermore, despite liquidators playing a critical role in the DeFi ecosystem, the efficiency with which they liquidate positions has not yet been thoroughly analyzed.

 In this paper, we first lay out a framework for quantifying the state of a generic PLF and its markets over time.
 We subsequently instantiate this framework to all markets on Compound~\cite{Leshner2018}, one of the largest PLFs in terms of locked funds.
 We analyze how liquidation risk has changed over time, specifically after the launch of Compound's governance token.
 Furthermore, we seek to quantify this liquidation risk through a price sensitivity analysis.
-In a discussion, we highlight the existence of how the interdependence of DeFi protocols can result in agent behavior undermining the assumptions of the protocols' incentive structures.
+In a discussion, we elaborate on how the interdependence of different DeFi protocols can result in agent behavior undermining the assumptions of the protocols' incentive structures.

+\point{Contributions} This paper makes the following contributions: \begin{itemize} \item We present an abstract framework to reason about the state of PLFs.

+\item We provide an open-source implementation\footnote{\url{https://github.com/backdfund/analyzer}} of the proposed framework for Compound, one of the largest PLFs in terms of total locked funds.